1965 to Early ’80’s – PYE BROADCAST AUDIO CONSOLES | THE OB SCANNERS PART TWO

 The show was always heavy on sound requirements, as apart from the comedians and singers on each week, Val Parnell’s orchestra sometimes moved from their orchestra ‘pit’ completely onto the stage, and amazingly had to do it during a 4 minute commercial break!
 The rig was therefore too big to fit into any of the OB scanner sound desks, and required ATV to invest in a ‘Mobile Sound Control Unit’.

 I haven’t found out who built the first unit shown above in 1966, which would have been in use from sometime in the late ’50s I believe, but at the end of the ’60’s ATV needed a replacement in a vehicle that could carry a very large sound console.
-Until recently I assumed that another ‘mobile sound vehicle’ had been built by Pye, as I had the photo below from a document written by Pye engineer, Les Germany:
+Until recently I assumed that another ‘mobile sound vehicle’ had been built by Pye, because of the photo below from a document written by Pye engineer, Les Germany:

 Alas it’s a very poor photo reproduction, but we can see that this is a comprehensive TV sound desk, and has a main 26 Channel unit, with an additional 12 Channel ‘add-on’ on either end, making a 50 Channel console….and it does look like they are all ‘channel faders’.
 You can see the similarities with the desks I’ve illustrating earlier.

 However Brian Summers has this photo showing the sound compartment in the ATV OB7 scanner which I mentioned much earlier:

 That’s definitely the same ‘sound cubicle’ as the earlier photo, now deprived of it’s two ‘add-on’ 12 channel units.
 This must have taken up a very large section within the OB7 vehicle as TV scanners just didn’t normally have ‘sound cubicles’ this large.
 You can just discern that it’s the vision mixer visible through that clear section in the large front window, so the ‘sound area’ is located behind the Production/Vision compartments shown in an earlier image.